MintzyG/MyMonoRepo/Assets/Templates/ProjectTemplate.md

-Why this exists:
+## Why this exists:

+- Content

-What did it ask/What did I do?
+## What did it ask/What did I do?

+- Content

-What did I learn?
+## What did I learn?

+- Content

-What do I think of this after?
+## What do I think of this after?

+- Content